-Advertising expense consists principally of paper, print and distribution costs related to the Company's advertising circulars.
+Advertising expense consists principally of paper, print and distribution costs related to the Company's advertising circulars, as well as television, radio and digital advertising.
 The Company expenses the production and distribution costs related to its advertising circulars in the period the related promotional event occurs.
-Total advertising costs, exclusive of incentives from vendors and start-up advertising expense, amounted to \$157,847, \$140,774 and \$118,365 for fiscal 2014, 2013 and 2012, respectively.
-Advertising expense as a percentage of sales was 4.9%, 5.3% and 5.3% for fiscal 2014, 2013 and 2012, respectively.
-Prepaid advertising costs included in prepaid expenses and other current assets were \$8,899 and \$6,891 as of January 31, 2015 and February 1, 2014, respectively.
+Total advertising costs, exclusive of incentives from vendors and start-up advertising expense, amounted to \$187,158, \$157,847 and \$140,774 for fiscal 2015, 2014 and 2013, respectively.
+Advertising expense as a percentage of sales was 4.8%, 4.9% and 5.3% for fiscal 2015, 2014 and 2013, respectively.
+Prepaid advertising costs included in prepaid expenses and other current assets were \$6,413 and \$8,899 as of January 30, 2016 and January 31, 2015, respectively.